-Please see the information below for further guidance prior to populating this form
+Please see the information below for further guidance prior to populating this form (including the publication of interests)

-Appendix A - Conflict of Interests Declaration Form, including gifts & hospitality.
+Appendix A - Conflict of Interests Declaration Form, including Gifts & Hospitality (GOV06a) - For use by staff without access to ESR

 ROLE HELD (insert): 2.
-Category/type of Interest (see below for category details below for t, 5.
+Category/type of Interest (see section 2 below for category 3.
+Description of Interest 4.
+Estimated value (if gift, sponsorship, hospitality) 5.
 Relevant Dates 6.
-Comments including actions agreed to mitigate risks and any approvals to adopt a certain course of action From То Example: Financial Interest - Hospitality Example (delete): Hospitality received - from Organization Y to pay for train travel to speak at NHS cancer conference on 10/05/22 10/05/2022 10/05/2022 Approval to attend and accept the hospitality was given by Dr David Jones, Clinical Director on 05/09/22 Example: Financial Interest - clinical private practice Example (delete): I undertake clinical private practice at the Shrewsbury Nuffield hospital on Wednesday mornings.
+Comments including actions agreed to mitigate risks and any approvals to adopt a certain course of action details) From То Interest - Hospitality Example (delete): Hospitality received - from Organization Y to pay for train travel to speak at NHS cancer conference on 10/05/22 e.g. £80 10/05/2022 10/05/2022 Approval to attend and accept the hospitality was given by Dr David Jones, Clinical Director on 05/09/22 Interest - clinical Example (delete): I undertake clinical private practice at the Shrewsbury Nuffield hospital on Wednesday mornings.
 N/A 01/01/2022 current No action required.
 Agreed as part of my job plan.

 The information that you have provided will be processed in accordance with data protection principles as set out in the Data Protection Act and the General Data Protection Regulation.
 It will be published in accordance with the NHS England guidance and the Trust's Conflicts of Interest policy.
-Information may also be disclosed to third parties in accordance with the Freedom of Information Act 2000.\
+Information may also be disclosed to third parties in accordance with the Freedom of Information Act 2000.